AkbasLab/CARLoS-Agents/README.md

 step 5: Write "python3 -m rlagent.test_env" in the terminal and press enter.
 If the terminal is on full screen, exit it because then you may not see the simulation

-Now you should see logs in the terminal and a simulation window open.
+This should reult in a visualisation of logs in the terminal and open up a simulation window.